An invariance principle for branching diffusions in bounded domains: Introduction

 The remainder of the paper is devoted to the proof of Theorem \ref{thm::crtconv}.
 To do this, we take an i.i.d. sequence of critical processes, and concatenate the \emph{height functions} of their associated continuous genealogical trees.
 A \textbf{key idea} is to define a suitable analogue of the Lukazewicz path for Galton--Watson trees: that is, something that will approximate this concatenated height process well, and will converge after rescaling to a reflected Brownian motion.
 At first it seems too much to hope that such a precise combinatorial structure survives in this spatial context.
-However, it turns out that we can exploit the martingale $M_t$ by ``exploring it in a different order."
-Just as $M_t$ roughly measures the size of our population when we let time evolve in the usual way, when we explore the genealogical tree in a ``depth first" order, the martingale corresponding to $M_t$ becomes, perhaps surprisingly, a kind of spatial analogue of the height function.
-After strengthening Corollary \ref{uniformparticle}, we can prove that the quadratic variation of this martingale is essentially linear, and thus obtain an invariance principle.
+However, it turns out that we can exploit the martingale $(M_t)_{t\ge 0}$ by ``exploring it in a different order''.
+Just as $(M_t)_{t\ge 0}$ roughly measures the size of our population when we let time evolve in the usual way, when we explore the genealogical tree in a ``depth first'' order and define a new process analogolously to $(M_t)_{t\ge 0}$, this process remains a martingale and, perhaps surprisingly, becomes a kind of spatial analogue of the height function.
+After strengthening Corollary \ref{uniformparticle}, we can prove that the quadratic variation of this new martingale is essentially linear, and thus obtain an invariance principle.

-Of course, we have to prove that this martingale is indeed a good approximation to the height process.
+Of course, we have to prove that this new martingale is indeed a good approximation to the height process.
 This is one of the main difficulties, as the reversibility tools that are key to proving the analagous statement for the Lukasiewicz path in the Galton--Watson case are lost.
 Instead, we must use precise estimates, and a delicate ergodicity argument related to our spine change of measure.
 This is one of the reasons that our machinery from the proof of Theorem \ref{criticalsurvivalprob} is so essential.
 Tightness arguments then allow us to conclude.

-\textbf{Acknowledgements} I would like to thank Nathana\"{e}l Berestycki, for suggesting this problem and for many helpful discussions and suggestions.
+\textbf{Acknowledgements} I would particularly like to thank Nathana\"{e}l Berestycki, for suggesting this problem and for many helpful discussions.
+I am also grateful to the anonymous referee for numerous useful comments and suggestions.